- Category: Contenido

 - Created: Monday, 23 March 2015 22:14

-The Doctorate Direction (DD), as an academic unit, teachers and coordinates Transversal Skills Workshops and English courses for doctoral students, with a view to enriching their doctoral training.
+The Graduate School as an academic unit, teachers and coordinates Transversal Skills Workshops and English courses for doctoral students, with a view to enriching their doctoral training.

-The courses and workshops offered by DD are coordinated with other Directorates and academic units such as English UC, the Center for Professional Development and UC Libraries.
-The subjects studied provide practical tools to develop skills in scientific communication, technology transfer, intellectual property and command of a second language, among other fields.
-All matters addressed seek to make graduates bear a distinguishing seal in their relationship with the scientific, social and productive environment through their leadership abilities and the internationalization of their study programs.
+The courses and workshops offered by the Graduate School are coordinated with other directions and academic units such as English UC, the Center for Professional Development, and UC Libraries.
+The subjects studied provide practical tools to develop skills in scientific communication, technology transfer, intellectual property, and command of a second language, among other fields.
+All matters addressed seek to make graduates bear a distinguishing seal in their relationship with the scientific, social, and productive environment through their leadership abilities and the internationalization of their study programs.

 Technology Transfer and Intellectual Property Workshop

 The workshop is held in partnership with the Directorate of Transfer and Development of the UC Vice-Presidency of Research.
 It provides the basic elements and tools needed to develop high-impact research, so as to generate technology transfer, knowledge about patenting, and creating business ideas based on individual research.
 Upon completing the course, students will be able to identify the technical elements of technology transfer and intellectual property, be conversant with internal (University) regulations and external regulations (both national and international), the procedures and potential involved in intellectual property to protect and manage works created by doctoral students.

 The workshop is conducted in partnership with the University’s Doctoral Program Coordination Unit on Ethics and Integrity in Research, Vice-Presidency for Research.
 It deals with ethical issues considerations and regulations in force that must be complied with when leading, participating, and conducting research.
 The workshop is divided into two phases: the first involves distance learning (CITI Program) while the second is based on classroom teaching.
 Special sessions are conducted for each field of knowledge: